danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Head back toward to the city, it's time for lunch.
 I'm going to make you head back to a place in the heart of the city for lunch.
 It's a long walk.
 Don't complain.
 You'll be going to Encasa Deli.
 They're a Spanish based deli.
 Literally taken right out of the heart of any Spanish-speaking country and plomped smack-bang in the middle of Sydney.
 Get down there by 12, order anything with chorizo.
 You'll love it.
 Take a seat and enjoy.
 Don't forget to try their glorified softdrink called Inca Cola.
 Yummy !

+Go down to Town Hall Station _(yes, I know we were just here this morning)_ and catch the train to Circular Quay.
+Get off and walk towards the Harbour Bridge this time.
+Veer off into The Rocks.
+I want you to take in everything you see in the main strip.
+On your right at some point you'll see the MoMA _(another -OMA venue !)_.
+You're nearing your destination.
+There's a gallery on the right.
+Walk in and ask for Tempest.
+She is my friend and will welcome you for a yarn.
+Enquire how she is and pass her my best wishes.
+I hope to see her again soon and one day maybe introduce you to her in person.
+Let her speak and listen, but don't just hear her - I mean really listen - this woman is wiser than words can capture and an icon in guiding me on my path without probably having ever realised.

+Thank her for the time she's disposed to you and go over to the MoMA.
+Head up to the 3rd floor and to the cafe.
+Grab a glass of wine and sit on the balcony and look out across the water.
+Enjoy the view.
+Sip slowly biut gracefully.

+Finish up here _(don't tip the waitress)_, and get ready to walk around The Rocks.